(203) 259-0346 ext. 18

 Summer Reading Lists

 Pequot Library, in conjunction with the Fairfiled Public Library and the Fairfield School District's Media Specialists has prepared the following suggested summer reading lists for Grades K-5.
 All of these materials are available in our Children's Room.
-Please visit the websites of Fairfield's middle schools for information on their individual summer reading lists.
-Also included here are Fairfield's high schools' summer reading suggestions.
-Current 2013 lists will be available soon!
+Also included here are Fairfield's middle school and high school summer reading suggestions.

 Summer Reading Program